Applications are no longer required for this program

 - Click "Create a New Profile"Fill in the form

 - You must fill in all boxes that have an asterisk

 - Use your email address for your username

 - Create a password of your choice

 - Once your profile has been set up you are ready to register

 - Search for a class by clicking "courses" in the left hand column or in the search field on the upper right of the page

 - Add your class(es) to the shopping cart and checkout to finalize your registration

 You can use your benefits to pay for this class!
 For more information contact Ellen Jones, Veterans Specialist, Main Campus Building 19, Room 233C or (541) 463-5663.

-Nursing Assistant Orientation for Spring term 2014 classes
+Nursing Assistant Orientation for Fall Term 2014 classes

 Nursing Assistant (CNA 1)